Munchic/cs166/Final Project - GvHD and GvL in AML.md

 #### 3. Interactions

 The interaction will be between two cells at a time and asynchronously updated — this will resemble the random (not really coordinated) interactions that happen within the blood stream.
 The type of interaction and outcomes will differ depending on what type of agents interact.
 Apart from interaction of cellular agents, there are global resources (Fig. 3) that the cells compete for to proliferate.

-ASSUME THAT DONOR MYELOID WILL TRANSFORM INTO HEALTHY ONEs

 <img src="/Users/Munchic/Desktop/CS166/FP Fig 3.1.png" alt="Screen Shot 2020-04-20 at 17.55.34" style="zoom:50%;" />